ori-sky/cpu/doc/cpu.md

 | `0b10`         | second byte is **used**               |
 | `0b11`         | second and third bytes are **used**   |
 | `0b01`         | reserved                              |

+The **positional opcode** represents the category assigned to an instruction.
+Instructions similar in operation to each other have matching positional opcodes and are distinguished by their local opcode.
+An instruction can be uniquely identified entirely by its first byte.